agarzola/bustime/.gitdown/requests/endpoint.md

     console.log(JSON.stringify(result, null, 2));
 });
 ```
 Where `result` is an object with a `vehicle` property containing an array of vehicle objects, and an `error` property containing an array of errors.
-If only one vehicle object is returned, it is a direct child of the `vehicle` property (i.e. not an array).

 Request object properties are:
 - `rt`: route number(s).
 Can be an Integer or String.
 May include multiple, comma-delimited route numbers as a string (e.g. `'4,9'`)